s00500/ESPUI/README.md

 ## Roadmap :

 - Document slider
+- proper return value (as int and not as string) for slider
+- Maybe a slider range setting, meanwhile please use map()
+- Improve slider stability
-- setup spiffs using values in program memory ? (if you have feedback to this idea let me know)
+- ~~setup spiffs using values in program memory~~
 - ESP8266 support

 ## Documentation